adamg8539/mern-project/README.md

 You will also require MySQL to be installed which can be found [here](https://dev.mysql.com/downloads/installer/).

+Please download the project files

 ### Setting up the database
+Once the project files are downloaded please carry out the following steps:
-The data required to run the project can be found [here].
-For Windows please download the data file and place it in the following location: C:\Program Files\MySQL\MySQL Server 8.0\bin.
+  - Inside the project files, there is a file called project_website_data.sql which contains all the SQL data for the project.
+Place this file in the following directory: C:\Program Files\MySQL\MySQL Server 8.0\bin.
-Once the file is in the correct location, please open up the terminal and go to the directory where the data file is placed.
-If the default installation was followed, it should be C:\Program Files\MySQL\MySQL Server 8.0\bin.
-Once in that directory, use the following command: **mysql -u {username} -p**.
-By default the username should be **root**.
-Once connected, enter the following commands:
+  - Open command prompt and go to C:\Program Files\MySQL\MySQL Server 8.0\bin and run the following command: **mysql -u root -p**
+  - Enter the password
-  - create database project_db;
+  - Run the following command: **create database project_db**;
-  - use project_db;
-  - source project_website_data.sql;
+  - Run the following command: **use project_db**;
+  - Run the following command: **source project_website_data.sql**;
 The above commands will load all the necessary data into project_db database.
 If you use a different name while creating the database, please update the name in the index.js file of server.

 ### Setting up the backend